bat/bat/INSTALL.md

 ### Required: ROOT

 ROOT is an object-oriented data-analysis framework.
 You can obtain it from http://root.cern.ch/.
-Since BAT version 0.4.2 a ROOT version 5.22 or later is needed to compile and run BAT.
+For BAT version 1.0, a ROOT version 5.27/04 or later is needed to compile.
 ROOT 6 is supported as well.

 Please check your Linux distribution for the availability of precompiled packages on your system.
 Many distributions offer the ROOT